shekharbiswas/LSTM-Stock-Analysis/README.md

 LSTM is chosen due to its ability to capture long-term dependencies and patterns in sequential data.

+Hyperparameter tuning is quite important step in the development of LSTM (Long Short-Term Memory) models, especially for time-series prediction (e.g., stock price forecasting).
+It involves the optimization of various model parameters to achieve the best possible performance.

+**Optimizing the model's performance through effective hyperparameter tuning** would be the most demanding task.

 ## **Challenges**

 - Volatility: Stock prices are highly volatile and influenced by numerous unpredictable factors such as economic events, market sentiment, and geopolitical issues.